Water, the Origin of Hope

 when it comes to how to run a ministry.

-Rafael and I come at parts of scripture from very different angles.
+Rafael and I come at parts of scripture from very different

 But we were all baptized with the same water.